forrest79/phpgsql/readme.md

 - automatically convert PG data types to PHP data types
 - support async connect to DB and async query
 - simple creating queries with parameters - char `?` for variable is automatically replaced with `$1`, `$2` and so...
-  - as variable you can pass scalar, bool, array, literal or other query
+  - as a variable you can pass scalar, bool, array, literal or other query

 DB and fluent part can be used separately.

-> Examples how to use this library in application, how to extend it with some useful methods and simple repository system can be found here [https://github.com/forrest79/PhPgSql-ExtensionRepositortyExample](https://github.com/forrest79/PhPgSql-ExtensionRepositortyExample).
+> Examples of how to use this library in application, how to extend it with some useful methods and a simple repository system can be found here [https://github.com/forrest79/phpgsql-extension-repository-example](https://github.com/forrest79/phpgsql-extension-repository-example).

 ## Installation